PaddlePaddle/PaddleX/README_en.md

 ### 📝 Python Script Usage

-A few lines of code can complete the quick inference of the production line, the unified Python script format is as follows:
+A few lines of code can complete the quick inference of the pipeline, the unified Python script format is as follows:
 ```python
 from paddlex import create_pipeline